A Blog About Topics and Views of Interest to Christians

 Dr. Maureen Condic[3] discussed the beginning of human life when she wrote:

-that human life begins at sperm-egg fusion is uncontested, objective, based on the universally accepted scientific method of distinguishing different cell types from each other and on ample scientific evidence (thousands of independent, peer-reviewed publications).
+That human life begins at sperm-egg fusion is uncontested, objective, based on the universally accepted scientific method of distinguishing different cell types from each other and on ample scientific evidence (thousands of independent, peer-reviewed publications).
 Moreover, it is entirely independent of any specific ethical, moral, political, or religious view of human life or of human embryos … A neutral examination of the evidence merely establishes the onset of a new human life at a scientifically well-defined “moment of conception,” a conclusion that unequivocally indicates that human embryos from the one-cell stage forward are indeed living individuals of the human species; i.e., human beings.[4]

 Dr. Jerome Lejeune, a world-renown geneticist who discovered the genetic cause for Downs syndrome, speaking before a committee of the Canadian Parliament, discussed proof of human life beginning at conception when he wrote: